VundelaBhavitha/Employee-Distribution/README.md

 I hope you find this HR Data Dashboard insightful and valuable for your organization's HR planning and decision-making processes.
 Should you have any questions or feedback, feel free to reach out.
 Happy analyzing!

-## Contact me!

-If you have any questions, suggestions, or just want to say hello, you can reach out to us at [Tushar Aggarwal](mailto:info@tushar-aggarwal.com).
-We would love to hear from you!